-Simplified Building Energy Modelling (SBEM) is the approved national calculation methodology used by energy assessors to calculate the energy efficiency/ consumption of commercial properties (non-dwellings).
+Simplified Building Energy Modelling (SBEM) is the approved national calculation methodology used to calculate the energy efficiency of commercial properties.

-SBEM can calculate the monthly energy use and carbon emissions of a building based on its size, orientation, geometry, construction and systems.
+SBEM calculates the monthly energy use and carbon emissions of a building based on its size, orientation, geometry, construction and systems.

 Call us now on